The smooth classification of 4-dimensional complete intersections: The case of odd total degree

 Moreover,

 where we take the union over the isomorphism classes of stable bundles over $P$ which admit degree-$r$ normal maps.
-To distinguish degree-$r$ normal bordism classes from usual bordism classes we use the following
+To distinguish degree-$r$ normal bordism classes from usual bordism classes we use

 \begin{notation} We shall denote the bordism class of $(f, \bar f)$ in $\Omega^{\fr}_m(P; \xi)_r$ by $[f, \bar f]_\xi$ and in $\NN_r(P)$ by $[f, \bar f]$. \end{notation}